Transversely isotropic poroelastic behaviour of the Callovo-Oxfordian claystone: A set of stress-dependent parameters: Conclusion

 \item A remarkable anisotropy was found for several elastic coefficients.
 The drained Young moduli showed a anisotropy ratio close to 1.8, while the isotropic stress parameters $D_i$ and $H_i$ had a ratio close to 3.0 (ratio between modulus parallel and perpendicular to bedding).
 Drained Poisson's ratios were close to 0.3 parallel to bedding, whereas perpendicular to bedding we found values around 0.15.
 In undrained conditions, the anisotropy of moduli was less developed.
 Relatively high undrained Poisson's ratios around 0.4 illustrate peculiar undrained characteristics.

 \item We carried out a regression analysis, which aimed to match a stress dependent set of transversely isotropic poroelastic coefficients to the laboratory measurements.
-The obtained 7 independent coefficients (9 coefficients due to stress dependency, Tab. \ref{tab:el:summary_results_practical}) could satisfactorily represent the measured parameters.
-Some compatibility issues were encountered, where elastic properties evaluated from deviatoric tests tend to be stiffer than those back-calculated from isotropic experiments.
+The obtained \hz{seven} independent coefficients (9 coefficients due to stress dependency, Tab. \ref{tab:el:summary_results_practical}) could satisfactorily represent the measured parameters \hz{under isotropic loading conditions}.
+Some compatibility issues were encountered, where elastic properties evaluated from deviatoric tests tend to be stiffer than those back-calculated from the fitted parameter set. \item \hz{The observed poor fit for parameters measured under deviatoric loading conditions could be improved by additional experimental data, by taking into account a parameter dependency on deviatoric stress or considering other effects, which are not captured by our transversely isotropic poroelasticity assumption with parameters depending on isotropic stress only. }

 \item The fitted unjacketed compression modulus, which is assumed to be isotropic at the micro-scale and constant with effective confining stress, gave a value of $K_s=19.69$ GPa.
 This is in accordance with the direct measurements of \mbox{\cite{Belmokhtar201787}}.